RobBlumberg/validere_distillation/README.md

 The physical assumption made by this model is that the molecules from each crude evaporate under the same probabilistic distributions as they did when unmixed.

+A more detailed explanation of the modelling and assumptions can be found in the [`distillation-profile.ipynb` notebook](https://github.com/RobBlumberg/validere_distillation/blob/master/src/distillation-profile.ipynb).

 ## Usage

 **get_distillation_profile**